NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Homepage.md

 ## Reports

-The reports section provides access to project reports on data submission, based on user authorization.
+The reports section in the homepage provides access to project reports on data submission, based on user authorization.
 More details about the reports are available in the [Reports](Reports.md) section.

 ## Projects

-The projects section provides a table that lists the projects that the user has access to.
+The projects section in the homepage lists the projects that the user has access to.
 For users having access to a large number of projects, this table can be filtered down and sorted by clicking on the column headers.

 Selecting a project ID will redirect the user to the [Project's dashboard](Dashboard.md).

 ## Latest Transactions

-The latest transactions section provides a table that lists the most recent [Transactions](Transactions.md) associated with the projects that the user has access to.
+The latest transactions section in the homepage lists the most recent [Transactions](Transactions.md) associated with the projects that the user has access to.